Prachiti-Chavan/Pokemon-Game/README.md

 This analysis provides insights into various aspects of your Amazon sales data, helping you understand customer behavior, product performance, and promotional impact.

+Dataset taken from kaggle = E-Commerce Sales Dataset by THE DEVASTATOR

 1. Sales Performance Over Time:
 Analyzed monthly sales trends using a line chart.
 This helps identify peak sales months and potential seasonality.